Âé¶¹AV

 ¡¾Recent highlights¡¿

-Pathology is an integrated medical science that investigates the causes and mechanisms of diseases.
 In the Molecular Pathology Laboratory, we perform advanced, exploratory, and applied pathological research based on disease mechanisms across various organs.
-Additionally, we practice pathological diagnosis and are committed to training specialized pathologists.
+Additionally, we practice pathological diagnosis and are committed to training future specialized pathologists.
+Our research has contributed to identifying novel cancer stem cell markers as potential diagnostic and therapeutic targets.

 ¡¾·¡»å³Ü³¦²¹³Ù¾±´Ç²Ô¡¿